-Dr. Craig is a board-certified plastic surgeon and trained in aesthetic procedures at Yale Medical School and MD Anderson Cancer Center in Houston and Connecticut, where her techniques were refined to provide the most natural, aesthetic results
+Dr. Craig is a board-certified plastic surgeon and trained in aesthetic procedures at Yale Medical School and MD Anderson Cancer Center in Houston, where her techniques were refined to provide the most natural, aesthetic results.

 What Is Blepharoplasty?

 Blepharoplasty is a common procedure that corrects sagging eyelids by carefully eliminating excess baggy skin, as well as fat, and muscle that accumulates as you age.
 As Houston men and women get into their 40’s and beyond, their eyelids stretch and lose elasticity.
 Also, the supporting muscles become weaker over time.
 The combination of these factors causes excess fat to collect under your eyes and in your upper lids.
 When the upper eyelids are affected, your eyebrows are pulled down which makes it difficult to see properly.
 Upper eyelid surgery addresses the abundance of excess skin and tissue on and around your eyelids that interfere with your field of vision.
 Blepharoplasty offers men and women living in the Houston area long-term results, drastically improving their appearance just a few weeks after surgery

 At What Age Should I Consider Getting Blepharoplasty?